vacp2p/rfc/content/docs/rfcs/10/README.md

 1. `/vac/waku/swap/2.0.0-beta1`
 2. `/vac/waku/waku-rln-relay/2.0.0-alpha1`

-These protocols and their semantics are elaborated on in their own specs.
+These protocols and their semantics are elaborated on in their own specifications.

 ### Use of libp2p and protobuf